 This is a state school, so the most useful benchmark for many families is how GCSE outcomes compare across the wider Croydon and England context.

-For parents comparing options, the practical implication is that this is not a school currently signalled by the dataset as an outlier on headline GCSE measures, either positively or negatively.
+For parents comparing options, the practical implication is that this is not a school currently signalled by the results as an outlier on headline GCSE measures, either positively or negatively.
 Instead, it is an academy where the experience is likely to be shaped as much by culture, teaching consistency, attendance, behaviour expectations, and subject choices as by any single top-line statistic.

 England ranks and key metrics (where available)